apache/royale-docs/component-sets/jewel/jewel-drawer.md

 // add elements to DrawerContent like Navigation, Divider...
 // ...and add the DrawerContent to the Drawer d.addElement(dc);
-// finally add the Drawer to the parent (usually ApplicationResponsiveView) parent.addElement(d);
+// finally add the Drawer to the parent (usually a ResponsiveView) parent.addElement(d);
 ```

 where `parent` is the container where the control will be added.
-Usually parent is [Jewel ApplicationResponsiveView](https://royale.apache.org/asdoc/index.html#!org.apache.royale.jewel/ApplicationResponsiveView){:target='_blank'}, since Drawers are used on responsive applications.
+Usually parent is [Jewel ResponsiveView](https://royale.apache.org/asdoc/index.html#!org.apache.royale.jewel/ResponsiveView){:target='_blank'}, since Drawers are used on responsive applications.

 ## Relevant Properties and Methods